paulwarren/nzde/dict/T/README.md

 <b>2</b> n. <i>Pittosporum tenuifolium</i>

 n. a New Zealand tree (Pittosporum eugenoides). also called the lemonwood, mapau a small native tree with aromatic leaves and gum.
-[Maori](See lemonwood)
+[Maori] (See lemonwood)

 ## taratimoho